DebasishTripathy13/Walmart_2round/README.md

 ## Data Source

-The data used in this project is sourced from Kaggle and contains SMART attributes for a large number of hard disks, along with their failure status.
+The data used in this project is sourced from Backblaze and has self uploaded by me and contains SMART attributes for a large number of hard disks, along with their failure status.

 ## Methodology